-Diwali 2024: Traditional Milk-Based Mithais For The Festivities
+Diwali 2024: Easy Traditional Milk-Based Mithais

 Image Credit: Wikimedia Commons

-Diwali is synonymous with indulgence, and milk-based sweets play a central role in the festive celebrations.
+Diwali is synonymous with indulgence, and easy milk-based sweets play a central role in the festive celebrations.
 Milk is a common ingredient during the festivities.
 These delectable treats, characterised by their creamy texture and rich flavours, are crafted using fresh milk, sugar, and a variety of traditional ingredients.
 The process often involves simmering milk to create a thickened base, which is then sweetened and flavoured with aromatic spices.

 Video Credit: Kanak's Kitchen